3hal0n/SpeechToText/README.md

 - ffmpeg (system dependency)

 ## Troubleshooting
-- **ffmpeg not found**: Make sure ffmpeg is installed and in your system PATH.
+- **ffmpeg not found:** Make sure ffmpeg is installed and in your system PATH.
 Restart your terminal after installation.
-- **Model loading issues**: Ensure you have a stable internet connection for the first run (downloads model weights).
+- **Model loading issues:** Ensure you have a stable internet connection for the first run (downloads model weights).
-- **Audio not transcribing**: Check browser permissions for microphone and supported formats.
+- **Audio not transcribing:** Check browser permissions for microphone and supported formats.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.